 UNSATISFACTORY Report Card and How to Support your Child!

-At Kids on the Yard, we believe that children’s academic skills and performance can improve by equipping them with suitable resilience tools, creating purposeful desires, self-worth, and empathy.
-We also understand that different children have different capabilities, and therefore individualized and personalized support is key for both your child’s academic and personal growth.
+At Kids on the Yard, we believe that children’s academic skills and performance can improve by equipping them with suitable resilience tools and creating purposeful desires, self-worth, and empathy.
+We also understand that different children have different capabilities, so individualized and personalized support is key for your child’s academic and personal growth.

 How Do You Support Your Child After Bringing Home an Unsatisfactory Report Card?